Pjbomb2/TrueTrace-Unity-Pathtracer/README.md

   <li>Disable Bindless Textures - (DX12 Only, Disables bindless texturing, and uses the atlas fallback(Limits resolution).</li>
   <li>Use DX11 - Disables DX12 only toggles, but allows truetrace to run in DX11.</li>
   <li>Enable OIDN - (DX12 Only) Adds the OIDN denoiser to the Denoiser list in "Main Options"</li>
+  <li>Disable Radiance Cache - Not reccomended, but will free the memory usually used by the Radiance Cache</li>
   <li>Enable Emissive Texture Aware Light BVH - Allows for smarter/better sampling of emissive meshes by considering their emissive masks/textures; Can use lots of RAM.</li>
 </ul>